bitprj/BitUniversity/Week1-Introduction/README.md

 By the last tutorial, you will be ready and equipped with the complete resources to work through a dataset by utilizing the following skills:

-- Understanding Python base/built-in methods to work with data.
+- Understand Python base/built-in methods to work with data.
-- Being able to convert data into a table (aka DataFrame) format and clean/filter for meaningful data.
+- Convert data into a table (aka DataFrame) format and clean/filter to identify meaningful data.
-- Being able to visualize numerical data and find simple patterns.
+- Visualize numerical data and find simple patterns.
-- Using visualization tools to visualize categorical data and perform statistical analysis on it.
+- Visualize categorical data and perform statistical analysis to draw conclusion.
-- Understanding the concept of data modeling.
+- Understand the concept of data modeling.

-### Labs:
+### Practicums:
-There are 3 labs in this course.
+There are 3 practicums in this course.
-- Lab 1 is an individual assignment and requires you to use the concepts learned from Weeks 2,3 and 4.
+- Practicum 1 is an individual assignment and requires you to use the concepts learned from Weeks 2,3 and 4.
 You will be working through the dataset step-by-step to draw insightful information using the resources provided.
-- Lab 2 is a group-based assignment which will involve using concepts from Weeks 2 through Weeks 8.
+- Practicum 2 is a group-based assignment which will involve using concepts from Weeks 2 through Weeks 8.
 For this lab, you will be going more in-depth with the dataset provided and will write a report on your findings.
-- Lab 3 is a two-week final project.
+- Practicum 3 is a two-week final project.
 This lab will allow you to choose one of the datasets provided and apply the complete machine learning pipeline from start to end.
 This will give you an opportunity to document your process and your results, in which you will present a final report that details your conclusions and insights.

 ### Grading:
 #### Tutorials:
 The tutorials include multiple assignments called 'Now Try This', which are in-class exercises added in place to help students apply freshly learned concepts.
-Every 'Now Try this' assignment is worth half a point (0.5 points).
+Every 'Now Try this' assignment is worth a point.
 For this course, we have limited the number of baseline-graded 'Now Try This' assignments to 10 per notebook.
 If a student attempts more than 10, they can be counted as extra credit (.25 points each).

-#### Labs:
+#### Practicums:
-The labs have interlinking questions, in which every question is worth half a point (0.5 points).
-The same rule for extra credit in Tutorials applies for Labs as well, except that every question after the first 20 Lab question attempts will be counted as extra credit.
+The Practicums have interlinking questions, in which every question is worth a point.
+The same rule for extra credit in Tutorials applies for Practicums as well, except that every question after the first 20 Practicum question attempts will be counted as extra credit.

 ### Content Collaborators
 For Further Questions you can contact: